 Grease functions as a shear-thinning lubricant, meaning that its viscosity is reduced under shear, which is defined as stress that is applied in a parallel or tangential manner rather than normal stress, which is applied in a perpendicular method.
 When a sufficient level of shear is achieved, the viscosity of the grease drops and becomes similar to that of liquid oil, thus functioning as a lubricant.
-Grease dispensers generally consist of three essential components: a pump, a gear set and some kind of control system or feature.
-Most grease dispensers have a motor, but since they can be powered in a couple of different manners including manual, electromechanical and pneumatic, they could also be powered through a hand-lever.
+Grease dispensers generally consist of three essential components: a pump, gear set, and control system or feature.
+Most grease dispensers have a motor, but since they can be powered in a couple of different manners, including manual, electromechanical, and pneumatic, they could also be powered through a hand-lever.
 In terms of what kind of pump is used, grease dispensers often use a positive displacement pump, which functions by trapping a fixed amount of grease and then forcing it into the feed lines.
-The grease is taken from the reservoir, which is a container that stores the grease until it is needed to be dispersed or once the grease has left and returned again from area of lubrication.
+The grease is taken from the reservoir, which is a container that stores the grease until it is needed to be dispersed or once the grease has left and returned again from the area of lubrication.
 Grease dispensers can feed one or more areas of lubrication.
 Grease dispensers that have a single point of lubrication are used on small machine applications, while grease dispensers with multiple points of lubrication are used for medium to large sized machines.